Lincoln Heights Jail: In popular culture

 women in prison film Chained Heat was also filmed at the prison.
 Some prison scenes in American History X were shot on the roof.
 The television series Cagney & Lacey used it as a filming location.
 The scene in Iron Man 2 where main antagonist Ivan Vanko breaks out of prison was also filmed at this location.
 It is featured in the "Jailbreak" episode of the Jack Palance series Bronk.
+Some jail scenes in the beginning of the 1997 movie Con Air were filmed at Lincoln Heights.

 The building was used to film parts for the music videos "Feeling This" by Blink-182, "Telephone" by Lady Gaga, and "Good Girls" by 5 Seconds of Summer.